robuust/craft-hubspot-forms/README.md

         composer require robuust/craft-hubspot-forms

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for HubSpot Forms.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for HubSpot API Forms.

 ## Config

-Create a file called `hubspot-forms.php` in you Craft config folder with the following contents:
+Create a file called `hubspot-api-forms.php` in you Craft config folder with the following contents:

 ```php
 <?php